-Most patients with these diseases benefit from injection into the eye of anti-VEGF drugs (Lucentis®, Eylea®, or Avastin®), since VEGF promotes the CNV growth and leakage in most cases.
+Most patients with these diseases benefit from injection into the eye of anti-VEGF drugs, such as brolucizumab (Beovu®), aflibercept (Eylea®), or ranibizumab (Lucentis®), since VEGF promotes the CNV growth and leakage in most cases.

 New research is bringing longer lasting anti-VEGF drugs, like brolucizumab, and anti-VEGF gene therapy, which should enable the anti-VEGF effect to last longer, so patients will not need to have injections as frequently.

 - Macular Degeneration Toolkit (Helpful Information to Understand and Manage Macular Degeneration)

 - BrightFocus Chats (Audio Presentations on Macular Degeneration)

 - Wet Age-Related Macular Degeneration (Article)

 - Treatments for Wet Age-Related Macular Degeneration (Article)